-Golden Foundry, the parent company of Goldens’ Cast Iron, has been in operation for almost 150 years, effectively gaining the experience needed to manufacture quality weight and gym equipment.
+Golden Foundry, the parent company of Goldens’ Cast Iron, has been operating for almost 150 years, effectively gaining the experience needed to manufacture quality weight and gym equipment.

-Their dumbbells are designed to withstand any sort of daily wear and tear or being tossed on the ground, and they’re made to last for years.
-The dumbbells feature a smooth sand textured grip for added comfort and high performance.
+Their dumbbells are designed to withstand daily wear and tear or being tossed on the ground, and they’re made to last for years.
+The dumbbells feature a smooth sand-textured grip for added comfort and high performance.
 Goldens’ Cast Iron has tried to set itself apart from its competition by making it easy to change from one weight level to the other and how their weights can increase.

-Available in 10 different sizes from 5 lbs. to 50 lbs. in 5-lb increments, these dumbbells are good for most folks unless you need some serious weight for more powerlifting exercises.
+Available in 10 different sizes from 5 lbs. to 50 lbs. in 5-lb increments, these dumbbells are suitable for most folks unless you need serious weight for more powerlifting exercises.
 However, Goldens’ Cast Iron dumbbells cost varies greatly for a pair.
-It’s a serious investment, for sure, but they’re designed to last a lifetime and contain no plastic.
+It’s a serious investment, but they’re designed to last a lifetime and contain no plastic.